artela-network/artela-docs/docs/develop/aspect-examples/security-aspect/index.md

 Let's go through the implementation step by step.

-### 1. Deploy Defi Smart Contract
+### 1. Deploy a simple Deposit Smart Contract with Reentrancy Vulnerability

-**Step1: Defi Smart Contract**
+**Step1: Deploy a simple Deposit Smart Contract**

-We assume the existence of a Defi smart contract named `HoneyPot`.
+We assume the existence of a Deposit smart contract named `HoneyPot`.
 This contract allows users to deposit and withdraw funds.
 Below is the Solidity code for `HoneyPot.sol`:

 ```tsx
 // SPDX-License-Identifier: GPL-3.0